Common user-generated content FAQs answered by experts

 Can UGC videos include trending sounds or music?

-Yes, UGC videos can include trending sounds or music, but you can only use audio that’s cleared for the exact way you plan to publish and promote the video.
+Yes, UGC videos can include trending sounds or music, but only when the audio rights match how the video will be used.

 UGC content quote